Roblox/creator-docs/content/en-us/luau/type-checking.md

 end
 ```

-As expected, this can take any value and the typechecker wont raise a warning if you give it an invalid type such as a `string`.
+As expected, this can take any value, and the typechecker wont raise a warning if you give it an invalid type, such as a `string`.

 ```lua
 print(addLotsOfNumbers(1, 2, 3, 4, 5)) -- 15